sahil-127001/chatroom/README.md

 # C++ Sockets - Simple server and client chat (linux)

 A simple socket programming which creates a connection between two terminals on linux.
-This was my second semester final project, so I thought I'll share with you.

-]
 # Requirements

 1. min Ubuntu 12.0 LTS or higher